GKLMIP/Indonesian-GEC-Corpus/README.md

 ## v1.1 version
 We optimized the original corpus, deleting two pieces of data in the "preposition" category and three pieces of data in the "indefinite pronoun" category.
-After retesting, the results of retaining three decimal places are consistent with the data in the original paper.
+After retesting, the results of retaining three decimal places are consistent with the results in the original paper.

 ## Citation